idiidk/dviide-framework/README.md

 node backend.js
 ```

-A file called inject.js is located at the root of the repository, edit this file first to provide the ip of your server.
-To infect clients inject this file into their browser.
+A file called config.json is located at the root of the repository, edit this file first to provide the ip of your server.
+To infect clients inject the inject.js file into their browser.
 You will then see a connection on the backend.

 ## Modules